-Over 5,800 migrants will be assisted to voluntarily return from Morocco to their homes, where they will receive reintegration support over a period of two years.
-Over 62,000 migrants received post-arrival reception and reintegration support under the EU-IOM Joint Initiative.
-This includes 11,000 people in Mali, over 3,700 in Ivory Coast, nearly 10,000 in Guinea, almost 4,000 in Senegal and a similar number in The Gambia.
+Over 5,500 migrants will be assisted to voluntarily return from Morocco to their homes, where they will receive reintegration support over a period of two years.
+Over 76,000 migrants received post-arrival reception and reintegration support under the EU-IOM Joint Initiative.
+This includes over 14,500 people in Nigeria, 14,000 people in Mali, over 4,800 in Côte d'Ivoire, over 11,500 in Guinea, more than 4,000 in Senegal and a similar number in The Gambia.